makomweb/Emkay.S3/README.md

 Emkay.S3
 ========

-This package contains a small wrapper for Amazon S3.
-It provides possibility to upload files, upload the content of a folder (including subfolders!), enumerate buckets, enumerate the content of a specific 'subfolder', delete buckets and delete files from specific subfolders.
+This package contains MSBuild tasks for Amazon S3, which provides the possibility to upload files, enumerate buckets, enumerate the content of a specific 'subfolder', delete buckets and delete files from specific subfolders.
-All those are also available via MSBuild tasks which are also part of this package.
-Which is the main motivation of this project.

 ##Download